agy/snedd/README.md

 ![inspector-gadget-self-destruct](https://cloud.githubusercontent.com/assets/112317/24335641/0ecabbf4-123f-11e7-96f7-8f873c2e1a6c.gif)

+## How it Works

+*Note: This has only been tested on Ubuntu 16.04*

+The node has a custom motd script installed.
+The script is run on a SSH login and a custom motd message is presented to the user.
+The script runs a Lambda function to tag the node for destruction.
+On a schedule, a reaper Lambda function is run to delete nodes that have been tagged for destruction.

 ## Problems and Caveats

+ * Snedd will only work on AWS.
  * Snedd will not trigger on non-interactive SSH logins.
  * If your SSH client uses a control socket (i.e. `ControlPath`) you will only be shown the motd on the first login.